WPBay SDK Documentation

 Description: Checks if the product is a theme.

-if the product type is ‘theme’, false
+Return: boolean – Returns true if the product type is ‘theme’, false otherwise.

 Usage:

-if ($sdk->is_theme())
+if ($wpbay_sdk_latest_loader->is_theme())

 {